awsdocs/amazon-transcribe-developer-guide/doc_source/create-med-custom-vocabulary.md

 1. Choose **Create vocabulary**\.

-You can see the processing status of your custom vocabulary in the console\.
+You can see the processing status of your custom vocabulary in the AWS Management Console\.

 ## API<a name="create-med-custom-vocab-api"></a>

 **To create a medical custom vocabulary \(API\)**
-+ For the [ StartTranscriptionJob ](API_StartTranscriptionJob.md) API, specify the following\.
++ For the [StartTranscriptionJob](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_StartTranscriptionJob.html) API, specify the following\.

   1. For `LanguageCode`, specify `en-US`\.